BiocPy/rds2py/README.md

 The returned `r_obj` either returns an appropriate Python class if a parser is already implemented or returns the dictionary containing the data from the RDS file.

-In addition, the package provides the dictionary representation of the RDS file.
+To just get the parsed dictionary representation of the RDS file,

 ```python
 from rds2py import parse_rds